justinglobal/shirt_factory/proposal.md

 2. Page for each finished design with links to purchase
 3. Gallery of submitted designs

-Full site features:

-1. Interactive custom tshirt designer
-  * Users upload text, image, pic from clip art
-2. Shirt generators
-  * Templates for shirt designs with parameters user can set
-  * Generators:
-    * ASCII art - user uploads image, images is converted to ASCII art and rendered on the shirt
-    * Oregon Trail - user inputs text, text is rendered along with vintage video game art
-    * Glitch - users input image, image is altered via 'glitch' process that changes the appearance of the image
-3. Marketplace
-  * Users can upload designs they create to Marketplace
-  * Any user can purchase shirt from marketplace, shirt creator gets percentage of sale

 ### Specific Functionality

 **Shirt Factory pages and interface**